mkaif404/test_app/README.md

 This README would normally document whatever steps are necessary to get the application up and running.
-Complete ruby on rails  developer.
+Complete ruby on rails developer by Mohammad Kaif.
 Things you may want to cover:

 * Ruby version